Code-Institute-Submissions/four-guys/README.md

 https://www.youtube.com/results?search_query=media+queries+for+responsive+design

 ## TESTING
-In this section i checked and tested the responsivenss of the project on all mobile devices, In contact us form i tested that no field should be left empty before sending the message.
+All code used on the site has been tested to ensure everything is working as expected I checked and tested the responsivenss of the project on all mobile devices.
+In contact us form i tested that no field should be left empty before sending the message.

 ## ACKNOWLEDGEMENTS
 I received inspiration for this project from www.namasteindia.ie